avoigtma/openshift-certmonger/README.md

 ##### Secrets holding Corporate Root CA

 Unless the example for self-signed certificates is used, the Job requesting the certificate requires to have the corporate root CA (public key part) to be part of the container's trust store.

-We use a Secret to hold the root CA and mount this Secret into the Job pod.
+A Secret is used to hold the root CA which is mounted to the Job Pod.

 ```shell
 oc create secret generic ca-secret --from-file=ca.crt=/path/to/ca.crt
 ```

-When using the self-signed example simply create a secret with a dummy value, as the secret is not used, for example:
+When using the self-signed example simply create a Secret with a dummy value, as the Secret is not used:

 ```shell
 oc create secret generic ca-secret --from-literal=ca.crt=dummy